top of page

 Here’s the good news, a federal law recently passed requiring the Federal Drug Administration develop breast density reporting language that must be included in patient letters and health provider reports.

-Women deserve answers today and they need information presented to them in a way that clearly explains what their risks are and what next steps are required to ensure a proper and accurate breast screening has been performed.
+While all women should be receiving breast density notifications, the language can be misleading and next steps are not always clear.
+You deserve answers today and you should have the information presented in a way that clearly explains what your risks are and what next steps are required to ensure that a proper and accurate breast screening has been performed.

 What do you do if you have dense breast tissue?